 Bifold doors are a good option for people who have large open spaces in their homes, but find other large door styles to be heavy and cumbersome.
 Bifold doors made with safety glass and lightweight aluminium running-gear simply glide open in a smooth and effortless fashion.

 French doors have a distinctive look to them.
-They are a double door system with one door opening to the left, and one to the right.
-The doors are traditionally glazed, but the glazing can be clear, frosted or obscure.
+They are a style of double doors, with one door opening to the left, and one to the right.
+A french door is traditionally glazed, but the glazing can be clear, frosted or obscure for different levels of privacy.

 Why Buy French Doors?

-French doors are an affordable and simple way to take advantage of a larger than average opening.
+French doors are an affordable and effective alternative to traditional interior doors. .
 They come in a few different styles, so you can use them to achieve a rustic, grand or sleek and modern look.
 This level of versatility is a part of the reason that French doors are so popular.

 If you have a large door opening that you would like to fit French doors in, but the opening is too big for standard sized doors, then you might want to consider having sidelights fitted on one or both sides of the door.
-This is a popular option for external doors, but is suitable for internal doors as well.
+This is a popular option for external doors, but is suitable for an interior door as well.

-Single doors are a staple in almost every home.
-You will most likely have single doors leading to your bathroom and your bedrooms, and potentially to other areas of your home if you’re living in a smaller property or an older build.
+Single doors, or panel doors, are a staple in almost every home.
+You will most likely have single doors leading to your bathroom and your bedrooms, and potentially to other areas of your home.
 Single doors are exactly what their name implies – a single door that fits into a standard sized opening.

 Why Buy Single Doors?

 Single doors are not only inexpensive to purchase, they are also easy to install.
-If you live in a house that was built in the last 40 years or so then you should have no issue finding off-the-shelf doors that will fit the openings in your property, since there are a few “standard” door sizes that comply with the International Residential Code standards.
+Since the International Residential Code Standards were enforced, most internal doors will fit most home.
+For older, or more bespoke buildings, made-to-measure doors may need to be purchased.
 In addition, it is easy to sand or plane down the lippings on those doors to fit smaller openings.